nicm42/100-days-of-code/log2.md

 Thoughts: It was interesting and fun.
 The main lesson was about x and y, which I've already spent time playing about with.

 Link to work: None

+Day 58: 2nd April 2020
+Progress: Did one of the Javascript30 tutorials about custom video player controls.

+Thoughts: I must have done this in jQuery years ago, so it's good to know what's possible in JavaScript these days.

+Link to work: None